All Episodes

 Yeah.

-So we did this because it's it's between different countries, and the easiest way to do that is in an international court.
+So we did this because it's between different countries, and the easiest way to do that is in an international court.

-What are some of the other charges?
+All right, what are some of the other charges?

-No physical or moral coercion shall be exercised against protected persons, in particular to obtain information from them or from third parties.
+We also have the charges on torture that Article 31 from the 1949 Conventions, no physical or moral coercion shall be exercised against protected persons, in particular to obtain information from them or from third parties.

 Who are protected?

-That applies to prisoners of war, which we also contend that most of these people detained are not prisoners of war.
+And that applies to prisoners of war, which we also contend that most of these people detained are not prisoners of war.

 Yeah, who are protected persons?

-Uh I think they're uniform type people.
+I think they're uniform type people.

-Well, actually, one of the things I was dealing with uh yesterday when I was um pretending to question uh Donald Rumsfeld was the definition of a prisoner of war, and he testified that anyone without a uniform or without a uh specific chain of command or military basis is not a prisoner of war.
+Well, actually, one of the things I was dealing with yesterday when I was pretending to question Donald Rumsfeld was the definition of a prisoner of war.

-Yeah, it sounds reasonable to me because that's true.
+Sounds reasonable to me because that's true.

 That's what it says.

-So I mean it's an intellectual exercise, and we're showing both sides of the question.
+So, I mean, it's an intellectual exercise, and we're showing both sides of the question.

 All right.

-No, and I appreciate that, Kevin, and I think you guys are growing in this thing.
+And I think you guys are growing in this thing.

-I would just like to register my objection to the fact that you would even assume that a president of the United States falls under the jurisdiction of any international court because he does not.
+I would just like to register my objection to the fact that you would even assume that a President of the United States falls under the jurisdiction of any international court because he does not.

-We have adopted the uh Geneva Conventions to guide our military, and in fact, in everything they do, they are guided by the Geneva Conventions.
+We have adopted the Geneva Conventions to guide our military, and in fact, in everything they do, they are guided by the Geneva Conventions.

-There have been hundreds of uh illegal opinions uh from the Justice Department to guide Bush in this war, and we have developed technologically the most targeted weapons that have ever been used by human beings in any war since uh daggers.
+And we have developed technologically the most targeted weapons that have ever been used by human beings in any war since daggers, which are pretty personal.

 Yeah, yeah.

-I would agree with all of the.
+I would agree with all of that.

 Collateral damage is slight on daggers.